All posts

 • DataStoreService — persistent storage

 You'll memorize these over time.
-For now, just know that "I need to access X" usually means "I need to GetService for X."
+For now: "I need to access X" usually means "I need to GetService for X."

 8. Server vs Client